bnb-chain/greenfield-storage-provider/core/module/README.md

-The GfSp framework specifies the following modular: `Gater`, `Approver`, `Authorizer`, `Uploader`, `Downloader`, `Manager`, `P2P`, `Receiver`, `Signer`and `Retriever`.
+The GfSp framework specifies the following modular: `Gater`, `Approver`, `Authorizer`, `Uploader`, `Downloader`, `Manager`, `P2P`, `Receiver`, `Signer`and `Metadata`.
 The GfSp framework also supports extending more customized mudolar as needed.
 As long as it is registered in GfSp framework and executes the modular interface, it will be initialized and scheduled.